Best Cheap Health Insurance in Ohio (2025)

 Health insurance for children under 15 costs an average of $321 per month.
 Insurance plans have one rate for children under 15.
 But at age 15, rates start to increase each year as they age.

-Best short-term health insurance in Ohio
+Short-term health insurance plans in Ohio

 Frequently asked questions